hyperwatch/hyperwatch/docs/input.md

 - the `access_watch_combined` format that extracts important HTTP headers from the request:
   `'$remote_addr - $remote_user [$time_local] "$request" $status $bytes_sent "$http_referer" "$http_user_agent" "$http_accept" "$http_accept_charset" "$http_accept_encoding" "$http_accept_language" "$http_connection" "$http_dnt" "$http_from" "$http_host"'`.

-If possible, we recommend you to use the `access_watch_combined` format to take full advantage of the Access Watch data augmentation in the pipeline.
+If possible, we recommend you to use the `access_watch_combined` format to take full advantage of the Hyper Watch data augmentation in the pipeline.

 ### Apache

 The Apache log format parser allows you to specify a log format using [Apache log configuration](http://httpd.apache.org/docs/current/mod/mod_log_config.html).

-If you are using Apache, you can simply copy-and-paste the format specification from the Apache configuration file to the Access Watch input configuration file.
+If you are using Apache, you can simply copy-and-paste the format specification from the Apache configuration file to the Hyper Watch input configuration file.

 ```javascript
 {